The World's Smallest Pasta Shapes

 14.)
 Risoni

 You don't need to be a super sleuth to work out that this tiny pasta shape bears more than a passing resemblance to rice.
-In fact, many people reckon it's even better than arborio rice, provided you cook it in the same way by adding the cooking liquid in stages.
+Many people reckon it's even better than arborio rice, provided you cook it similarly by adding the cooking liquid in stages.

 Risoni pasta shape.